ECFVG: Education Commission for Foreign Veterinary Graduates

 Required coursework must be taken as listed above.
 Electives allow program participants to have a focus area.

 Instruction in additional disciplines such as Oncology, Cardiology, Dermatology, Theriogenology, Exotics, Emergency Medicine, Ophthalmology, Ambulatory Practice, Laboratory Animal Medicine, Fish Medicine, Externships and others may be covered during the Elective rotations.
 A full listing of elective offerings may be obtained from the Office of Veterinary Education & Student Affairs.

-Up to 1 block (approx. 4 weeks) may be taken as externships.
+Up to 2 half-blocks (approx. 4 weeks) may be taken as externships.
 During the externship phase, enrolled trainees may gain further professional experience in veterinary practices and establishments.
 Externship locations must be preapproved and they must be in the U.S.

 Trainees will be enrolled as full-time students at LSU.
 If the participant is in the U.S. on a visa, externships must follow immediately after the completion of Part 1 in order to maintain visa status.
 The program will be offered each year on a competitive basis.